haberdashPI/vscode-master-key/notes.md

 - HIGH PRIORITY: improve error reporting for keybinding files

+- Only show mode column in visual documentation when at least one binding is defined for a specific mode

 - coding qol: don't require updates to define what state variables are "public"

 - performance: exclude more state properties from getting stored